danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 }
 ```

-This example of code does not compile due to the following error:
+This example of code does not compile, producing the following error:

 ```swift
 error: instance method 'consume(message:)' has different argument labels from those required by protocol 'Consumer' ('consume(input:)')
 ```

-That means, instances, overrides and implementations should have the same argument labels as their ancestors.
-However, only the argument labels have to be the same, parameter names can be changed freely, as shown by the following example:
+That means instances, overrides, and implementations must have the same argument labels as their ancestors.
+However, only the argument labels have to be the same; parameter names can be changed freely, as shown by the following example:

 ```swift
 protocol Consumer {